brendanhay/apteryx/README.md

 ## Contribute

-For any problems, comments or feedback please create an issue [here on GitHub](github.com/brendanhay/cpkg/issues).
+For any problems, comments or feedback please create an issue [here on GitHub](github.com/brendanhay/apteryx/issues).

 ## Licence

-cpkg is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/)
+Apteryx is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/)